Eschatologue/CM_wiki/docs/class/ranger/index.md

 ### Level 6: Roving

-Your Speed increases by 10 feet while you aren’t wearing Heavy armor.
+Your Speed increases by 10 feet while you aren’t wearing Heavy armour.
 You also have a Climb Speed and a Swim Speed equal to your Speed.

 ### Level 9: Expertise